amakukha/tmg/README.md

 included into Unix from Version 2 to Version 6, after which it was phased out in favor of Stephen Johnson's YACC.

-To the best of our knowledge, unlike other Unix tools, it was never before implemented in a high-level language.
-This is a translation of TMG from PDP-11 assembly to portable C.
+This is a translation of TMG from PDP-11 assembly to portable C. To the best of our knowledge, it is the first implementation of TMG in a high-level language, done more than 50 years after the tool first appeared.

 Quotes about TMG
 --